Research: Epiphone serial numbers and production estimates (1931–1956)

 The chart in Fig. 6 shows an example of model-related data on a timeline – for the pre-war Emperor:

-- Adding extrapolated SNs (from the gaps before the first and after the last documented SN of assumed batches, as explained in Fig. 4) results in a ballpark estimate of around 373 pre-war Emperors in total.
+- Adding extrapolated SNs (from the "gaps" to adjacent model batches, as explained in Fig. 4) results in a ballpark estimate of around 360 pre-war Emperors in total.

 - The SNs appear to be grouped in 12 Emperor model batches (plus one batch of Soloist cutaway models); pre-war production of the Emperor seems to have peaked around 1939 – 3 batches, totaling likely more than a hundred Emperors built in a year.